First responders rescue baby born, left on Omaha sidewalk - NewsBreak

 First responders rescue baby born, left on Omaha sidewalk

 OMAHA, Neb.
 (AP) — First responders have rescued a baby who was born on an Omaha sidewalk and left there by his mother in sub-freezing temperatures.
-The Omaha...northplattepost.com
+The Omaha...jcpost.com

 OMAHA, Neb.
 (AP) — First responders have rescued a baby who was born on an Omaha sidewalk and left there by his mother in sub-freezing temperatures.
-The Omaha...northplattepost.com
+The Omaha...jcpost.com

 Comments / 0